 Be the memory keeper who makes it possible to share these family memories.

 3. Time for reflection.

-4. A record for your children and grandchildren.
+4. Family memories recorded for your children and grandchildren.

 5. Remember the mundane, everyday moments.

 These little, seemingly insignificant things can be recorded and held in our memories.
-Looking back on simpler times, the funny days, happy moments or kind gestures can happen if you take time to be the memory keeper.
+Looking back on simpler times, the funny days, happy moments or kind gestures can happen if you take time to be the keeper of family memories.

 6. Healthy adjustment and well-being.

-So why should you be the memory keeper?
+So why should you be the one to preserve family memories?

 There are many reasons to preserve family memories for the future.
 You want your family to experience all of those advantages.